vk-cs/terraform-provider-vkcs/docs/resources/vkcs_compute_instance.md

 with how Instances and Networks relate:

 * In scenarios where you only have one network available, you can create an instance without specifying a `network` block.
-OpenStack will automatically launch the instance on this network.
+VKCS will automatically launch the instance on this network.

 * If you have access to more than one network, you will need to specify a network